ElleNajt/CuratedRepository/README.md

 # Curated_Repository

-A selection of some programs I've written over the course of my research that were particularly challenging or interesting.
+A selection of some programs I've written over the course of my research and learning that were particularly challenging or interesting to implement.

 1. Implementation of Frontier based BDD construction algorithms: